vuejs/vue-loader/docs/en/configurations/pre-processors.md

 ### Templates

-Processing templates is a little different, because most Webpack template loaders such as `pug-loader` return a template function instead of a compiled HTML string.
+Processing templates is a little different, because most webpack template loaders such as `pug-loader` return a template function instead of a compiled HTML string.
 Instead of using `pug-loader`, we can just install the original `pug`:

 ``` bash
 npm install pug --save-dev